richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- homography path extract scalingwise
+- cells going into clearly the wrong locations
+	- are transforms correct?
+	- is replacement mechanism being checked ? [don't replace if worse]

 - for each cell in left, +- disparity, fing best disparity in opposite image line => limit disparity check to +/- like 50 pixels / 2 cells
 - create disparity image from cell assignments